afxcn/ngx/README.md

 ## Install

-install go before use ngxpkg, how to install go please look at https://golang.org/doc/install
+Install go before use ngxpkg, or you can download release version.
+How to install go please look at https://golang.org/doc/install

 ```bash
 go get github.com/webpkg/ngxpkg